 For the hinges, remove the screws and replace them with security bolts.
 This will stop a criminal from undoing the screws and bypassing the lock.
 Like the one pictured below.

 Outside Storage Recommendation.

 If your budget allows I can wholeheartedly recommend using a secure metal storage unit made by a company called Asgard.
-I personally have a bike storage unit which I purchased in 2010.
-I have moved house three times (deconstructed and rebuilt 3 times) and it easy to construct and it is secure.
+I have a bike storage unit which I purchased in 2010.
+I have moved house three times (deconstructed and rebuilt three times) and it easy to construct and it is secure.

 Where are you currently keeping your spare keys?
 Are they in a draw in the kitchen?
 Or are they on a hook in the hallway?
 Or don’t you know?

 For your sanity and for security reasons I recommend that you put all your spare keys in a secure box.
 Then secure the key safe to a wall or inside a cupboard that is out of sight.
 The secure box pictured below is a cash box that has an electronic lock fitted.
 It is installed in a cabinet at shoulder height making it difficult to attack.

 The picture above was my neighbours’ garage door.
 There were no additional security measures in place to stop this from happening.
 There are three additionals garage security improvements you can install.

 If you have a euro cylinder fitted to your garage door, then this must be a British Standard 3 Star Euro Cylinder.
 This will stop thieves attacking the locking mechanism.

 Garage Security Improvement 2

 Fit a Garage Defender.
 Garage Defenders are very popular on blocks of garages on housing estates.
 They offer a visible deterrent and physical stop the door from opening.